 3 strategies to help reduce investment risk

-How can you avoid making these common investing mistakes?
-Consider these investment strategies, which can help you reduce the risks associated with investing and potentially earn more consistent returns over time.
+So how can you avoid making emotional investing decisions?
+Consider these three time-tested strategies that — coupled with personalized financial advice — can help mitigate risk, reduce volatility in your portfolio’s value and potentially earn more consistent returns over time.

 Strategy 1: Asset allocation